alexpitzen/pokeemerald/README.md

 * When obtaining the pokénav, player is no longer held hostage until calling the president (menu can be exited immediately instead)
 * Phone no longer rings randomly, unless the party's lead Pokémon has the lightning rod ability
 * Oldale mart employee gives 2 potions instead of 1 (compensating for lost PC potion)
+* Pacifidlog TM guy doesn't require a 7 day wait and gives TM21 Frustration for showing him a pokemon with <150 friendship instead of <50
 * Moves
     * Constrict base power increased to 30
     * Rock smash base power increased to 40